wanderer1011/My-resume/README.md

 # My-resume.
 Currenlty a beginner.
-Gonna add mor stuff :)
+Gonna add more stuff :)